gulyfish/Input-aware-Factorization-Machine/README.md

 In addition, some additional experiments not included in the paper are also presented here, including AUC performance test on Avazu dataset, , ...

 ## Code introduction
 The code is a Python implementation of IFM.

 ## Datasets description

+The **Frappe** dataset has been used for context-aware mobile app recommendation, which contains 96,202 records containing 957 users and

+The **MovieLens** dataset has been used for personalized tag recommendation, which contains 668,953 tag applications of 17,045 users on 23,743 items with 49,657 distinct tags.

 ## Experimental results for classification tasks